 Multiple aneurysms are also associated with vasculopathies such as FMD and other connective tissue disorders.

 Multiple aneurysms can be bilaterally symmetric (ie, mirror aneurysms) or located asymmetrically on different vessels.
 More than one aneurysm can be present on the same artery.

-Aneurysms typically become symptomatic in people aged 40-60 years, with the peak incidence of SAH occurring in people aged 55-60 years.
-Intracranial aneurysms are uncommon in children and account for less than 2% of all cases.
+Aneurysms typically become symptomatic in people aged 40-60 years, with the peak incidence of SAH occurring in those aged 55-60 years.
+Intracranial aneurysms are uncommon in children and account for fewer than 2% of all cases.
 Aneurysms in the pediatric age group are often more posttraumatic or mycotic than degenerative and have a slight male predilection.
 Aneurysms found in children are also larger than those found in adults, averaging 17 mm in diameter.

-Anterior circulation aneurysms: Approximately 86.5% of all intracranial aneurysms arise on the anterior (carotid) circulation.
+Approximately 86.5% of all intracranial aneurysms arise on the anterior (carotid) circulation.
 Common locations include the anterior communicating artery (30%), the internal carotid artery (ICA) at the posterior communicating artery origin (25%), and the MCA bifurcation (20%).
 The ICA bifurcation (7.5%) and the pericallosal/callosomarginal artery bifurcation account for the remainder (4%).

 Most aneurysms do not cause symptoms until they rupture; when they rupture, they are associated with significant morbidity and mortality.